 vary through time and space, both within and between species.
 Current projects examine

-the function and evolution of song and duets among Colorado wren species, New World
+the function and evolution of male and female vocalizations among Colorado wren species,

 population-monitoring, and sound recording analyses within a phylogenetic context.

 - Benedict L, Warning N (2017).
 Rock Wrens preferentially use song types that improve long distance